brunocodutra/metal/doc/concepts.md

 ## Examples

+## Models

+metal::protect

 Numerical Value {#concept_numerical_value}
 ================================================================================

-A [Numerical Value] is a compile type representation of a number, behaving much like run-time numerical values.
+A [Numerical Value] is a compile-time representation of a number, behaving much like run-time numerical values.
 [Numerical Values] derive from a specialization of [std::integral_constant], thus